vlocityinc/vlocity_build/README.md

 Error: `Product2/00527b2d-08a6-c069-33cf-88de9d25a2de -- Datapack >> Mobile Service -- Error Message -- No Data without Parent Dependencies`
 Likely due to circular references or where data may have already exist.
 Possible solution is to deploy with specific query of force deploy and allow headers set to off.
 `packDeploy -key Product2/00527b2d-08a6-c069-33cf-88de9d25a2de`

+* Cannot Update CurrencyCode GlobalValueSet
+Updating Managed Package Global Value Sets is not possible without using the UI.